Fostering an inclusive, culturally rich, creatively vibrant and arts-engaged community#

 Envisioned as a key element of the FoCo Creates Arts & Culture Master Plan, the Cultural Community Program aims to integrate arts and culture into the Fort Collins community and throughout the City.
 Integration occurs through a curated approach to supporting externally coordinated events, co-creating with local artists and communities, and by presenting pop-up performances and events in unexpected public spaces.
 The program supports Fort Collins’ creative sector by curating a diverse selection of artists featuring various forms of art and expression.
 Cultural Community Program is currently funded by the American Rescue Plan Act for 2023-2024.

-Carnegie Center for Creativity#
+Community Center for Creativity#

 CURRENTLY CLOSED FOR RENOVATION